Sorbari2016/basic_form-/README.md

 ## Project Overview
 - In this project I was tasked to create a basic signup form using just HTML & CSS.
 - The form will have the common UI elements most signup forms have, with a "Create Account" button, to submit.

+## Tools Needed
+- HTML
+- CSS

+## Project Example